606 E. Colorado Blvd. Pasadena, CA 91101 |

-Opened: 1931.
-In the Mott Studios photo they're running "The Yellow Ticket," an October 1931 Fox release with Elissa Landi and Lionel Barrymore along with "Slow Poison," a two reel comedy short from RKO.
+Opened: October 22, 1931 with MGM's "New Adventures of Get-Rich-Quick Wallingford" starring William Haines, Jimmy Durante and Leila Hyams.
+Fox West Coast was operating the house for UA.
+In this Mott Studios photo they were running "The Yellow Ticket," an October 1931 Fox release with Elissa Landi and Lionel Barrymore along with "Slow Poison," a two reel comedy short from RKO.
 This photo is one of three views in the California State Library collection cataloged as set # 001387098.

 The building is on the south side of the street between Madison Ave. and El Molino Ave.
-Although the stagehouse of the Pasadena Playhouse is just behind it, there appears to have been some retouching of the photo to make it vanish.
+The stagehouse of the Pasadena Playhouse is just behind it, although not visible from the angle of this photo.
+The six-story classroom and shop addition to the Playhouse didn't come along until 1936.
 The State Theatre was just two blocks farther east on Colorado.

 Architects: A.R Walker and P.A.
 Eisen with Clifford Balch.
 Balch designed many theatres on his own including the Pomona Fox and the 5th Avenue in Inglewood.